softwarelight/ZhijianJiang/_posts/2016-10-01-Internship-Notes.md

 title: Internship Notes
 subtitle: What I learned in internship...
 ---
+I spent three months in **SkyData**, a startup founded by **an Oracle Director** in Nanjing.
+During this process, I attend the development of **the first core product** and after reviewing my codes again and again, I obtain many useful skills.

 ## Shell
 Since my job is mainly about shell programming, the focus of this article is about shell.